quantumgardener/qg.blog/content/notes/Now, 21 December 2023.md

 Family Album 17 has a quirk that I expect the final two albums will have as well.
 There are photos in this album that are already in [[IMatch]].
 That helps with dates but adds additional work.
 I will replace what's there after I copy over the metadata because these new scans are higher resolution.

-Once all the photos are scanned I'll import them into [[IMatch]] and assign dates following [[My Photo Dating Strategy for Uncertain Dates]].
+Once all the photos are scanned I'll import them into [[IMatch]] and assign dates following [[My photo dating strategy for uncertain dates]].

 Merry Christmas.